The Shops at Palm Desert

-The Shops at Palm Desert (previously Westfield Palm Desert) is a shopping mall located in Palm Desert, California which serves the Coachella Valley.
+The Shops at Palm Desert (previously Palm Desert Town Center, Westfield Shoppingtown Palm Desert, Westfield Palm Desert) is a shopping mall located in Palm Desert, California which serves the Coachella Valley.

 The mall features the traditional retailers Macy's, JCPenney, Dick's Sporting Goods, and Barnes & Noble, with 122 inline stores.
-In addition, the mall includes a food court and Tristone Palm Desert 10 Cinemas.
-The cinema has closed as of February 5, 2023.
-Numerous theater chains have been in discussion.
+In addition, the mall includes a food court; the Tristone Palm Desert 10 Cinemas closed in February 2023, and discussions have been held with various theater chains to operate the space.

 History

 The shopping center was developed by Ernest W. Hahn in 1982 and opened as Palm Desert Town Center.
 The $75 million project spanned 62 acre and included four major department stores, 130 inline shops, an eight-screen theater, a food court and an indoor ice skating rink.
 Other stores included "What's Up" and The Balboa Beach Company.
 A small arcade called The Yellow Brick Road was on the second level above the skating rink, next to the food court.
 Original anchor stores were May Company, Bonwit Teller, JCPenney, and Bullock's.

-In 1987, Bonwit Teller decided to close all of its Californian stores and its spot at the mall was taken by Bullocks Wilshire.
+In 1987, Bonwit Teller decided to close all of its California stores and its spot at the mall was taken by Bullocks Wilshire.
 This was the first time that a Bullocks Wilshire store was located in the same mall with a Bullock's store.
 A fifth anchor, J.W.
 Robinson's, opened a few months later in 1987.
 After developing and managing the property for a number of years, Hahn was able to purchase the property from its owner, Palm Desert Town Center Associates, in 1989.

 In February 1993, both J.W.
 Robinson's and May Company stores rebranded as Robinsons-May.
 In April 1996, Bullock's rebranded as Macy's.
 In August 1999, Westfield America, Inc., announced it had acquired Palm Desert Town Center from TrizecHahn Corporation, the successor to Hahn, for $82 million.
 Following the acquisition, the name became Westfield Shoppingtown Palm Desert.
 However, in 2005 the company migrated away from this branding strategy and dropped 'Shoppingtown' from most of its U.S. properties.
 The mall became Westfield Palm Desert.

 Over the years the mall has gone through many changes resulting from various mergers and acquisitions in the retail industry.
 This resulted in the consolidation of regional department stores and ultimately led to vacant anchor spaces at the mall, like the consolidation of the two Robinsons-May stores in 2002, leaving the other one (former J.W.
 Robinson's) to Sears, which opened in November 2004.
 Barnes & Noble moved into the mall in 2003.
 In 2006, Macy's moved to the newly expanded Robinsons-May store, closing the original Bullock's/Macy's store.